We welcome anyone to try rowing, so find out more here and give it a go.

 From personal challenges, tours and fund-raisers to regattas, heads and international competition – there are so many ways to enjoy rowing.

 The GB Rowing Team is the high performance arm of British Rowing.
 Rowing is the nation’s most continuously successful Olympic sport, having won a gold medal in every Olympic Games since 1984, and has won six Paralympic golds since the sport was introduced to the Paralympic Games programme in 2008.

 Rower // Para-Rowing Squad Date of Birth: 24th Apr 1998 (22 years old)

 Club: Worcester Rowing Club Height: 172.00 Hometown: Bromsgrove

 Follow Lauren MBE:

-Lauren Rowles was crowned as a Paralympic rowing champion at the Rio 2016 Games – just a year after taking up the sport.
+Lauren Rowles was crowned as Paralympic champion at the Rio 2016 Games just a year after taking up rowing.

 Rowles is a former wheelchair athlete who first tried rowing in early 2015 after a chance meeting with GB Rowing Team staff at Stoke Mandeville Sports Centre.

 But by the end of the season she had helped to qualify the trunk-arms mixed double scull boat for the Paralympic Games and went on to win a glorious gold with Laurence Whiteley in 2016, setting a new World Best time along the way.